 Group (3) 65+

-The Councils and Commissions will meet again in mid-May for a final review of the Parish Goals based on your input.
+The Councils and Commissions met in mid-May for a final review of the Parish Goals based on parishioners’ input.
 Continued dialog is essential as we roll up our sleeves and begin working towards the goals and objectives you will help us establish for Saint Patrick Catholic Church.

 Phase V: Plan & Communicate